kgrzybek/modeler/README.md

 ## General information

-Modeler is a sample project demonstrating the concept of Model As Code – an approach where data models are defined, managed, and versioned as code.
+Modeler is a sample project demonstrating the concept of Model As Code – an approach where models are defined, managed, and versioned as code.
 This allows for better traceability, automation, and integration with development workflows.

     ⚠️ Work in Progress
     This project is currently under active development.
 Interfaces and functionality may change as the project evolves.